-Document at least 3-5 accomplishments or challenges you overcome each week.
 This is probably best done on Friday, but it’s really up to you.
 Try to be as specific as possible, and also in line with your personal, team or company goals.

 TIP: To make the most of these accomplishments, send them to your immediate manager each week.
 This helps you at performance review time, because you have a specific list of accomplishments, and will help you get the most out of any merit pay increases.
 Also, this is the information that you will use to update your resume.
 When you’re ready for a new position, you simply select the accomplishments that are in line with the requirements of your new position, and presto!
 You have an amazing resume!

-Stay positive.
 AVOID the negative rumor mill at all costs.
 You know what I’m talking about – the people who love to instill fear in everyone by the “latest” they heard from “someone” about “something bad” that’s going to happen in the company (impending layoffs, bankruptcy, personal gossip, etc.).
 IGNORE!

-Know what you want to learn and set goals.
 Is there a particular skill or some type of software you need to learn in order to get you where you want to be?
 What will help you be successful here is setting specific, attainable goals (heard of SMART goals?
 Simple, Measurable, Attainable, Realistic and Tangible) and not trying to do too many things at a time.
 Many companies have e-learning and live training courses you can attend.
 See if you can take advantage of some of these opportunities.

-Follow industry trends.
 Stay current on what’s going on in the industry or field you’re in.
 This will help you to know what you need to learn, and will give you clues as to which companies are the movers and shakers.
 Also try to keep up with the latest technology in your industry, if possible.

-Keep your resume updated.
 Don’t be the person who works somewhere for 5 years, and then tries to figure out what to put on their resume when they’re desperately trying to find a new job or get a promotion.

 TIP: If you’ve been with a company for a while, and haven’t been tracking your accomplishments, refer to your past performance reviews for ideas.
 Keep copies of all your performance reviews!

-Know how your company performs financially.
 It’s important to know if your company is doing well financially, or headed for bankruptcy.
 Many companies keep employees updated with quarterly financial reports and overall performance.
 Don’t be the person who deletes these emails without reading them!
 If your company doesn’t send you this information, all publicly traded companies have to report their financial statements.
-Yahoo’s Finance page is a great tool to use: http://finance.yahoo.com/.
+Yahoo’s Finance page is a great tool to use.
 All you need is your company’s stock symbol.
 If you’re not sure how to read a financial statement, there are plenty of free tools out there to help.
 Just type in “how to read a financial statement” in your favorite browser, and you’ll get a lot of choices.
 Why is knowing how your company performs important?
 This will help you make decisions about whether to stay or seek employment elsewhere in the future.
 If the company is deeply in debt, and getting a lot of bad press, you may want to consider moving on.
 If you work for a private company, or a very small business, chances are good that you won’t have any way of knowing the financial situation of the company.
 There are some resources that will provide limited financial information on private companies (like Hoovers, Dun and Bradstreet), but you usually have to pay to access this information.
 I wouldn’t recommend paying for this information.
 You’ll know when things start going bad (for example, your boss can’t pay you this week because he doesn’t have enough money…uugghh!!).

-Practice interviewing.
 Even if you’re not planning to leave the company you’re with, or pursue another opportunity right now, keeping your interviewing skills up to date will help you continue to build your confidence.
 Rather than being afraid and nervous about a potential interview, you’ll be prepared and you’ll know yourself and your skills inside and out.

-Stay in touch.
 Have a great boss or co-worker that left for a better opportunity?
 Make sure you get their contact information and stay in touch with them.
 You never know when you may need to call them to see if they know of, or know someone who might know of, an available job opportunity.
 Or better yet, when they will call you for a great opportunity that just opened up!

 Kristen Hudson has written numerous articles to help people find happy, meaningful careers.
 She has worked in several industries, and has interviewed, hired and mentored hundreds of employees.
 Find out more about her unique approach to career success on her website.